BarryLangley/PO-Client-Tools/README.md

 > Features:
-Commands (Such as masspm, periodicsay, and announcement), Flash when someone PMs you/mentions you in chat (option), Automatically Idle (option), Auto Ignore list, Set your own command starts, Automatic reconnect (option), Option to escape all html sent to you
+Commands (Such as masspm, periodicsay, and announcement), Flash when someone PMs you/mentions you in chat (option), Automatically Idle (option), Auto Ignore list, Set your own command starts, Automatic reconnect (option), Option to escape all html sent to you.
 ***

 ## mafia-themechecker.js
 ### Version: 0.3.1

-Now introducing...
-A mafia theme checker that works in your PO client!
-Requires Safe Scripts to be off for the script to download your theme.

-Original code by IceKirby.
-Props and cookies to him!
+This is incomplete and buggy.
+Just use the online version.
+Kept for legacy purposes.
+***

+## scriptLoader.js

+**Use this as a standalone script; Rejoin after pressing Ok in the Scripts Window if it hadn't loaded for that session.**

+This script can load any other script.
+Type @help for help.